keenanbruni/keenanbruni/README.md

-## What's going on
+## What's going on 👋

-My name is Keenan, this is my work
+My name is Keenan, and this is my work.

 <!--
 **keenanbruni/keenanbruni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.